NumEconCopenhagen/projects-2019-dsd/modelproject/README.md

 To produce our results you should run the file "Modelproject dsd hand-in.ipynb", which is found in the following folder:
 "project-2019-dsd/modelproject".

-The file should be run in jupyter lab, as it contains different visualisations and interactive widgets.
+The file should be run in jupyter lab, as it contains different visualizations and interactive widgets.